KronicDeth/intellij-elixir/README.md

 **NOTE: The module or project SDK *MUST* be set in order to run `mix format`.
 If the SDK is not set, only the internal formatter will be run.**

+###### Disabling

+`mix format` can be disabled if you only want to use the Internal Formatter.

+1. Preferences
+2. Editor > Code Style > Elixir
+3. Click the `mix format` tab
+4. Expand the General group
+4. Uncheck "Format files with `mix format`".

 #### Format on Save

 To tun on format on save: